-People often ask when a life insurance contract becomes effective when they might need to file a claim immediately.
+People often ask, “How long do you have to have life insurance before you die,” for obvious reasons.
 It is human nature to procrastinate or to resist paying for something you may not “use.”

-After all, a life insurance winner buys the coverage today and dies tomorrow.
-This maximizes your bang for the buck.
-Clearly, this beats paying into a policy for years, letting it lapse, and then getting nothing back in the end.
+After all, a life insurance winner buys the coverage today and dies the day after it becomes effective.
+Perfect timing maximizes your bang for the buck.
+It beats paying into a policy for years, letting it lapse, and then getting nothing back in return.

-However, an immediate claim works only if the policy does not have a waiting period, or the cause of death does not conflict with the period of contestability rules or other common exclusions for accidental death.
+However, an immediate claim works only if the policy does not have a waiting period, the cause of death does not conflict with the period of contestability rules, or other standard exclusions do not lead to a denied claim.

 Life Insurance Coverage That Starts Immediately

-Finding life insurance coverage that starts immediately is possible.
+Finding life insurance coverage that starts immediately means you may not have to wait long before the policy pays out.
 However, the devil is in the details.
-Keep in mind, insurance companies design the policies to cover future unforeseen risks.
+Keep in mind; insurance companies design the plans to cover future unforeseen risks.

 In this case, the unforeseen risk is the premature death of the insured person.
 Therefore, you should expect the companies to weed out applicants who expect to die very soon.
 You will find this with all three main types of coverage.